Skip to main content

 Mucinex DM is available in more dosage forms than Mucinex D.

 Mucinex DM comes as an oral tablet and a cough syrup.
 If you have trouble swallowing pills, the cough syrup may be a good option.
 Mucinex Cough & Chest Congestion liquid-filled capsules are another available dosage form.
-It contains the same ingredients as Mucinex DM but doesn’t say “Mucinex DM” on the package.
+This product contains the same ingredients as Mucinex DM but doesn’t say “Mucinex DM” on the package.

 Mucinex D comes only as an oral tablet.
 This could be a problem if you have trouble swallowing pills.

 Products that say “Mucinex DM” on the package also aren’t safe for children under 12.
-But the Mucinex brand offers similar kid-friendly options.
-Of note, Mucinex Children’s Cough Mini-Melts are approved for children as young as 4 years old.
-They contain guaifenesin and dextromethorphan, just like Mucinex DM, even though this product doesn’t say “Mucinex DM” on the package.
+But the Mucinex brand offers kid-friendly options that are similar to Mucinex DM.
+Of note, Mucinex Children’s Cough Mini-Melts are approved for children as young as age 4.
+Like Mucinex DM, this product contains guaifenesin and dextromethorphan.

 5. Mucinex D is kept behind the pharmacy counter